IrisShaders/ShaderDoc/const-directives.md

 ### Implementation Details

-ShadersMod and OptiFine both appear to contain stub supporting code for this feature, but neither one actually enables super sampling when requested through this directive. supporting code for this feature, but neither one actually enables super sampling when requested through this directive. ither one actually enables super sampling when requested through this directive.
+ShadersMod and OptiFine both appear to contain stub supporting code for this feature, but neither one actually enables super sampling when requested through this directive.